Ismamai/testGit/Readme.txt

-This is a test for my first GitHub repository
+This was a test for my first GitHub repository
+Second comit